What sets Europe’s largest culinary school apart?

 “We’re lucky in that we do have great supporters in the industry and supporters of education.
 The links we have with the industry support our students going competing and now they come back not just with one medal but with a number of them.
 We demand a lot from our students but, no matter where our students go they are highly sought-after”, says Mike.

 It’s almost like a family

 This sense of giving something back is embedded in the ethos of the school.
 “It’s almost like a family”, Frank says.
-For 30 years the school has organised a free Christmas dinner for senior citizens in the local community. ”The tickets this year went faster than U2 tickets”, Frank says with a laugh.
+For 30-odd years the school has organised a free Christmas dinner for senior citizens in the local community. ”The tickets go faster than a U2 gig”, Frank says with a laugh.